troglobit/uredir/README.md

 `uredir` is based on [udp_redirect.c][] by Ivan Tikhonov.
 All bugs were added by Joachim Nilsson, so please report them to [GitHub][].

+`uredir` was heavily inspired by redir(1), originally by Sam Creasey but now also maintained by me.

 [zlib]:           https://en.wikipedia.org/wiki/Zlib_License
 [GitHub]:         https://github.com/troglobit/uredir